vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

 This time, because the user is bound to the cluster-admin role on this management cluster, the list of pods should be displayed.
 You can share the generated kubeconfig file with any users for whom you configure role bindings on the management cluster.

-# **Authenticate Users on a Machine Without a Browser**
+## Authenticate Users on a Machine Without a Browser

 If your bootstrap machine is a jumpbox or other machine with no display, you can authenticate to a cluster from a browser running on your local machine.
-How you do this depends on the cluster’s Pinniped version, which comes from the Tanzu Kubernetes release that the cluster is based on:
+How you do this depends on the cluster’s Pinniped version, which comes from the Tanzu Kubernetes release that the cluster is based on.

-- TKr v1.22.5 (default for Tanzu Kubernetes Grid v1.5) or later : Follow the below instructions.
+For clusters based on older TKrs or created by older versions of Tanzu Kubernetes Grid : Follow the [Authenticate Users on a Machine Without a Browser](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-cluster-lifecycle-connect.html#no-browser) procedure in the Tanzu Kubernetes Grid v1.4 documentation.

-- Clusters based on older TKrs or created by older versions of Tanzu Kubernetes Grid : Follow the [Authenticate Users on a Machine Without a Browser](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-cluster-lifecycle-connect.html#no-browser) procedure in the Tanzu Kubernetes Grid v1.4 documentation
+For clusters based on TKr v1.22.5 (default for Tanzu Kubernetes Grid v1.5) or later, do the following:

 1. From a terminal window on your local machine, run ssh to remotely log in to your bootstrap machine.

-1. Set the TANZU\_CLI\_PINNIPED\_AUTH\_LOGIN\_SKIP\_BROWSER=true environment variable.
+2. Set the TANZU\_CLI\_PINNIPED\_AUTH\_LOGIN\_SKIP\_BROWSER=true environment variable.
 This adds the --skip-browser option to the kubeconfig for the cluster.

    <!-- /* cSpell:disable */ -->
    ```